typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 );
 ```

-The PG_NET function that will deploy the edge function must be wrapped in a PG/plSQL function that will record vital information for monitoring the deployment.
+The PG_NET function that will deploy the edge function must be wrapped in a PG/plSQL function so that function information can be logged before deployment.

 #### Edge Function Tracker/Deployer